amberelectric/amber-work-experience/README.md

 ### Owned
 These parts are only needed to **make** the FIDGET.
 They are not required once it's running
-- Laptop (preferably should turn on)
+- Computer (preferably should turn on)
 - Hot Glue Gun
 - 2D Printer
 - 3D Printer (Not necessary.
 You can just tape or hot glue the components together.)